Microsoft To Do

 About Microsoft To Do

 Your inbox is overflowing.
-Your notepad is full of half-forgotten to‑dos.
-And somewhere in your head floats that one important deadline you really don’t want to forget.
+Your notepad is full of half-forgotten to-do’s.
+And somewhere in your head floats that one important deadline you don’t want to forget.
 Sound familiar?
-Then it’s time for a decent to‑do list app.
-And if you’re already working with Outlook, Microsoft To Do might just be the solution that ties all those loose ends together.
+Then it’s time for a decent task list app.
+And if you’re already working with Outlook, Microsoft To Do might be the solution that ties all those loose ends together.

-Microsoft To Do is free, works on all your devices, and connects seamlessly with your Outlook calendar.
-But is it actually good enough to get your chaotic to‑do list under control?
+Microsoft To Do is free, works on all your devices, and talks seamlessly with your Outlook calendar.
+But is it actually good enough to get your chaotic task list under control?
 I dove in.

 Microsoft To Do: the company

-Microsoft To Do didn’t just appear out of nowhere.
-It’s the successor to Wunderlist, a beloved to‑do list app that Microsoft acquired in 2015.
-In 2017, Microsoft launched To Do as the new flagship, and in 2020 Wunderlist was officially phased out.
+Microsoft To Do didn’t just appear out of thin air.
+It’s the successor to Wunderlist, a beloved task list app that Microsoft acquired in 2015.
+In 2017, Microsoft launched To Do as the new flagship, and in 2020, Wunderlist was officially phased out.

 Who is Microsoft To Do for?

 Microsoft To Do is perfect if you’re already in the Microsoft universe.
-Do you use Outlook for email?
+Do you use Outlook for your email?
 Teams for meetings?
-Then To Do integrates seamlessly.
-Your flagged emails automatically appear as tasks, and you can share tasks with colleagues you’re already connected with in Teams.
+Then To Do connects seamlessly to that.
+Your flagged emails automatically appear as tasks, and you can share tasks with colleagues you already have in Teams.

-The app is also ideal for people who don’t feel like dealing with complicated project management tools.
+The app is also ideal for people who don’t want complicated project management tools.
 To Do keeps it simple: lists, tasks, subtasks.
 Done.
 No Gantt charts, no burndown graphs, no mandatory course to understand the interface.

-But To Do is less suitable if you’re a power user who wants to organize everything down to the smallest detail.
+But To Do is less suitable if you’re a power user who wants to organize everything down to the last detail.
 Missing advanced filters, tags, priorities, and natural language input?
-Then you’ll probably run into the limitations quickly.
+Then you’ll probably quickly run into limitations.

-If you mainly work on Linux, you’re out of luck as well.
-There is no official Linux app, although you can use the web version.
+Also, if you mainly work on Linux, you’re out of luck.
+There’s no official Linux app, although you can use the web version.

 What can Microsoft To Do do?